 II.
 Regarding the integration of Ukraine and Moldova into the European Union

+Proposed new compromise wording:

 1. We strongly condemn the Russian Federation’s aggression against Ukraine, which has now continued for five years, and reaffirm our unwavering support for Ukraine’s independence, sovereignty and territorial integrity within its internationally recognised 1991 borders.
-We underline that the integration of Ukraine and Moldova into the European Union is not only a political and economic process, but also an essential factor in strengthening European security and stability,
+We underline that the integration of Ukraine and Moldova into the European Union is not only a political and economic process, but also an essential factor in strengthening European economic security and stability, by expanding the European manufacturing sector and increasing export and logistics capacity.

+Proposed new compromise wording:

+2. We congratulate Ukraine and Moldova on their candidate status for accession to the European Union and the opening of accession negotiations with them.
+We call on the EU to ensure a credible, predictable, and merit-based enlargement process, taking into account the concerns and interests of European farmers, particularly those from the neighbouring countries where agriculture accounts for a significant share of the economy.
+We also call on the EU to ensure a fair enlargement process that will provide adequate support for the implementation of regulations (standards) that impose an economic burden on candidate countries, in a manner mirroring the support provided to EU member states when implementing similar regulations, or by extending the deadlines for the entry into force of such regulations.

+Proposed new compromise wording:

 3. We express our strong support for the swift accession of Ukraine and Moldova as full members of the European Union.
 We support the efforts of the EU institutions and the Member States to ensure that these negotiations proceed at the technical level.
-We call on the EU institutions and the Member States to provide a clear pathway for Ukraine and Moldova to become full members of the European Union
+We call on the EU institutions and the Member States to provide a clear pathway for Ukraine and Moldova to become full members of the European Union as swiftly as possible, in line with merit-based progress.

+Proposed new compromise wording:

+4. We emphasise the need to promote cooperation between market participants in the European Union Member States and candidate countries.

+Proposed new compromise wording:

+5. At the same time, we stress that the integration must be a gradual process, supported by clear and transparent planning, and comprising transitional measures and periods.
+The integration of the agri-food sector into the single market must take place in a way that guarantees a level playing field for all market participants in terms of production standards, including the sustainable use of plant protection products, food safety, plant health, the environment and animal welfare, whilst ensuring the continued stability of the internal market

 We call for:

+Proposed new compromise wording:

+providing additional, financial instruments for preparing the agricultural sectors of Ukraine and Moldova for accession, ensuring that this funding is backed up by additional EU resources, and does not affect the budget or the support provided to farmers in the current Member States under the CAP;

+Proposed new compromise wording:

+strengthening administrative capacity, the development and implementation of legislation, and the building of supervisory and control systems; as well as introducing uniform conditions and standards for agricultural production;

 preventing integration from imposing a disproportionate competitive or financial burden on farmers in countries that are already EU Member States;

+Proposed new compromise wording:

+applying, where necessary, the transitional periods, including those relating to the access of agricultural products from Ukraine and Moldova to the single market, protective mechanisms for sectors facing economic difficulties, and the possibility of providing adequate compensation

 III.
 Final provisions